Looking For A

 Credit cards allow folks to receive a line of credit in order to make purchases, receive a cash advance, and transfer outstanding balances.
 They are as American as apple pie.
 As of 2021, there are more than 176 million Americans who use at least one credit card.
 That’s a staggering number that underscores just how reliant we’ve become on credit cards as a nation.

 However, modern financial institutions have seriously taken advantage of our reliance on credit cards.
-The average credit card interest rate is 17.87% and that number can be much, much higher for people with a credit score that’s anything less than good.
+The average credit card interest rate is 17.87% and that number can be much, much higher for people with a credit score that’s anything less than good (less than 670, according to Equifax)

 Below, we’ve put together all of the information that you need to know about green credit cards